-Ineligible applicants or those excluded from the waiting list will be notified in writing and have the right to a review as set out in section 37.
+13.3 Ineligible applicants or those excluded from the housing register will be notified in writing and have the right to a review as set out in section 37.

 14. Income

 14.1 Applicants who are considered to have sufficient financial resources to source suitable accommodation through; renting privately, shared ownership or owner-occupation will not qualify.
 Officers will guide applicants on best meeting their housing needs in the initial stages of application.